-Death Valley National Park is open daily all year, 24 hours a day.
+Death Valley National Park is open all year, 24 hours a day.
 Furnace Creek Visitor Center, the central hub for Death Valley, is open daily from 8 am to 5 pm.
-So theoretically, you can visit the park at any time of the year.
+So theoretically, you can visit the park any time of the year.
 However, in summer, it is sweltering.
 If the only time available for your visit is in the summer, check the weather alerts and our tips below to get the best preparation for your trip.
 The best time to visit Death Valley during summer will be just after sunrise and before sunset.

 Death Valley National Park Weather

 A characteristic feature of Death Valley National Park is extreme weather conditions.
-The name of the park did not come out of anywhere.
+The name of the park did not come out of nowhere.
 The heat can kill.
-It happens that a tourist dies here because of heatstroke.
-However, the name of Death Valley was given by a group of pioneers lost here in the winter of 1849-1850.
+It happens that a tourist dies here because of a heatstroke.
+However, the name Death Valley was given by a group of pioneers lost here in the winter of 1849-1850.
 Even though only one of the group died here, they all assumed that this valley would be their grave.
+Make sure to visit the official website before your visit park.

 The best time to visit Death Valley are Spring and Fall.
 Winter is also a good time for the visit.
 However, it might be windy.
-In winter, the weather in Death Valley is mild.
+In winter, the weather is mild.
 Between December and March, low temperatures usually range from 39 to 54°F, while high temperatures range from 68 to 77°F. In February, temperatures can reach 91-93°F. However, temperatures can also drop below freezing at night.
 Fall and spring are the most popular times to visit Death Valley.
 In April, lows are around 63°F, and highs exceed 91°F, with highs exceeding 104°F. In November, lows range from 61° (minimum) to 93°F (maximum).

 Summer is sweltering.
-Temperatures of 120°F or more are normal.
+Temperatures of 120°F or more are typical.
 In summer, the daily maximum temperature is 113°F or above and often reaches 122°F or more.
-The record was set on July 13, 1913: 134° F, but it was nearly broken in August 2020 when the temperature rose to 131°F. Nighttime lows in July and August range from 60 to 65°F.
+The record was set on July 13, 1913: at 134° F, but it was nearly broken in August 2020 when the temperature rose to 131°F. Nighttime lows in July and August range from 60 to 65°F.